srnarasim/dataprism-apps/docs/tds_submission.md

 Recent AI-powered analytics tools (Tableau Ask Data, Power BI Q&A) address ease-of-use but lack business context.
 Without understanding organizational semantics, these tools produce technically correct but business-meaningless results.

-## Methodology: Contextual Engineering Applied to Analytics
+## Methodology: Context Engineering Applied to Analytics

-Building on established contextual engineering principles from the AI community, we propose their systematic application to analytics challenges.
-Our approach adapts four core contextual engineering concepts to the analytics domain:
+Building on established context engineering principles from the AI community, we propose their systematic application to analytics challenges.
+Our approach adapts four core context engineering concepts to the analytics domain:

 ### 1. Analytics Context as Code

-Adapting the contextual engineering principle of structured context, we capture business logic, definitions, and analytical rules in version-controlled, machine-readable formats (Product Requirements Prompts - PRPs).
+Adapting the context engineering principle of structured context, we capture business logic, definitions, and analytical rules in version-controlled, machine-readable formats (Product Requirements Prompts - PRPs).
 Unlike traditional documentation or generic AI context, analytics PRPs are specifically designed for:
 - **Executable**: Directly consumed by AI agents and computation engines
 - **Versioned**: Full audit trail of business logic evolution
 - **Collaborative**: Business users can propose changes through standard review processes